jeffmikels/mattermost_api_dart/doc/MattermostTeamsApi.md

 );

-final mattermostCreateTeamRequest = MattermostCreateTeamRequest(); // MattermostCreateTeamRequest | Team that is to be created
+final MattermostCreateTeamRequest mattermostCreateTeamRequest = MattermostCreateTeamRequest(); // MattermostCreateTeamRequest | Team that is to be created

 try {
   final result = await client.teams.createTeam(mattermostCreateTeamRequest);